-- 1. To drop all notification requirements for contracting out under the Collective Agreement, and; - 2.
-To acknowledge there is no grounds to question management's decisions on choice of service delivery, and;
+- 1. To drop all notification requirements for contracting out under the Collective Agreement, and; - To acknowledge there is no grounds to question management's decisions on choice of service delivery, however, in accordance with Article 8, Unifor is free to present matters pertaining to contracting out at Joint Consultation Meetings, wherein the District and the Union agree to work in good faith to meet and discuss options for maintaining work within the Bargaining Unit as opposed to contracting work out. - 3.
+A Regular employee shall not be laid off due to contracting out.